carlopulv/phonosynthesis/README.md

 The disposition follows the circle of fifths for the keys in vertical axis, so a maximum of 12 trunks per side that represents the 12 notes of the chromatic scale, and for the modes in the horizontal one that represents the seven possible modes of a chord.
 So on each trunk there can be at most 7 leaves.
 To summarize the farther the leaves the farther the chords.

 ## How to use
-Chose a modality among the three offered
+Chose a modality among the three offered in the home page
    * PLAY: Select a key and start to play your song
    * OPEN: Open a saved plant corresponding to a specific song, and possibly enrich it with other chords
    * COMPARE: Open two different songs to compare their plant representation and score

-Sound modulation: The set of possible sampled sounds is imported from [WebAudioFont](https://surikov.github.io/webaudiofont/).
+In the home page the song <a href="https://www.youtube.com/watch?v=LkesIsPGlSU" > Plantasia by Mort Garrison </a> plays in background.

 <h3 align="center">
   <a href="" align="center"> WATCH A DEMO </a>